1992 United States presidential election: Results by state

 †Maine and Nebraska each allowed their electoral votes to be split between candidates using the Congressional District Method for electoral vote assignment.
 In both states, two electoral votes were awarded to the winner of the statewide race and one electoral vote was awarded to the winner of each congressional district.
 District results for Maine and Nebraska do not include results for Marrou or other candidates and so totals differ from those for the states' at-large.
 Because Perot finished in 2nd place in some districts, the margins of the districts do not match the margin at-large.
+Nebraska split its electoral votes this way for the first time.